 Dermatophyllum secundiflorum

-Texas Mountain Laurel is native to Central Texas through to New Mexico.
+Texas Mountain Laurel is native to Central Texas to New Mexico.
 This species has flowers that smell glorious.
-Read about Texas Mountain Laurel.
+Read more in our Texas mountain laurel profile.

 We know what you’re thinking—another plant?!
 But this one is worth meeting.

-Texas Mountain Laurels are known for their spectacular purple blooms that smell amazing—most gardeners describe the scent as being like Grape Kool-Aid.
-If you live in the Southwest—plant a few immediately.
-Here’s our Texas Mountain Laurel plant profile for more info.
+Texas mountain laurels are known for their spectacular purple blooms that smell amazing—most gardeners describe the scent as being like Grape Kool-Aid.
+If you live in the Southwest, plant a few immediately.
+Here’s our Texas mountain laurel profile for more info.

-Now that you’ve met these native beauties, let’s talk about what to consider when buying native Mountain Laurel, rhododendrons, and azaleas for your garden.
+Now that you’ve met these native beauties, let’s talk about what to consider when buying native mountain laurels, rhododendrons, and azaleas for your garden.

-This first tip is to check the nursery tag twice, to make sure you’re buying native.
+Check the nursery tag twice to make sure you’re buying native

 FAQs